SingingFoot/articles/docs/techdoc/API/api_in_the_table.md

 ```
 </details>

 Change the first cell in the first row from "1" to "name" and delete second and third rows.
+Add id to "tbody" tag: `<tbody id="table_body">`.

 <details>
   <summary>The prepared index.html should look like this.</summary>